 Welcome to the Libraries' Guide to numerical data!
 This guide is designed to help you find data that you can use in your classes and your research.
-If this guide does not have the information you are looking for, don't hesitate to email me at email@example.com and I will be happy to help you find what you are looking for.
+If this guide does not have the information you are looking for, don't hesitate to email email@example.com and we will be happy to help you find what you are looking for.

 Recently I've met some people who use the terms "data" and "statistics" interchangeably.
 But while they are both numeric, they mean different things to researchers and the world of academia.